ebullient/obsidian-deck-notes/README.md

-# Simple Flashcards
+# Deck Notes

-A simple activity card plugin for Obsidian.
-Display random cards from your markdown files for meditations, prompts, exercises, or any repeatable activities.
+Define card decks for activities, strategies, or any content you want to rotate through.
+Embed cards in your notes or browse them in a modal.
+Filter by tag hierarchies to narrow your selection.

 ## Features